microsoft/Low-Code/website/blog/2023-lcf/2023-03-01/index.md

  It's hard to believe that #30DaysOfLowCode is coming to an end!
 It seems like just yesterday that we launched this initiative, and yet here we are, 30 days later, with an incredible amount of learning and growth behind us.
 So... it's time for a wrap!

- The numbers for the #LowCodeFebruary campaign are truly impressive, with over **130,000** visitors to the event page, 3000+ attendees to the Powerful Dev Conf, and 2500 participants taking part in the cloud skills challenges.
+ The numbers for the #LowCodeFebruary campaign are truly impressive, with over **130,000** visitors to the event page, **16,000** attendees (live and on-demand) to the Powerful Dev Conf, and **2,500** participants taking part in the cloud skills challenges.
 What's more, we have welcomed countless attendees joining the various events and activities, from blogs series, to workshops, learn lives, webinars, and more.

   From the bottom of our hearts, we want to thank each and every one of you for your participation, engagement, and enthusiasm.
 It's been truly inspiring to see the passion and dedication from this strong community, and we're honored to be a part of it. ✨